n-kly/n-kly/README.md

 👨‍🎓  Sophomore in Computer Science with a Philosophy minor at the University of Maryland College Park.

-[comment]: <> (🔭 Working on a skincare well-being app using AI for personalized routines.)

-🌱 Currently learning algorithms and programming language fundamentals.

-💭 IWTL/ Seeking advice on starting in cybersecurity and CTF's.

 ⚡ Fun fact: I'm currently reading Crime and Punishment by Dostoevsky :)